0n1udra/TenseiPy/README.md

 # TenseiPy

-Tensei Shitara Slime Datta Ken (That Time I Got Reincarnated as a Slime) Python text adventure game based off of Tensei Slime managa.
-(Voice lines are not 100% accurate)
+Tensei Shitara Slime Datta Ken (That Time I Got Reincarnated as a Slime) Python text adventure game based off of the managa. (events and dialogue are NOT 100% accurate)

 If you have any questions, or would like to contribute: dt01@pm.me